Google Search Console is one of the most accessible tools for monitoring and optimising your website’s performance.

 Step 1: Run A Report

-Start by running Google Search Console reports and enabling all the filters available for them: total clicks, total impressions, average click-through rate (CTR) and average position.
+Start by running Google Search Console reports and enabling all the filters available to them: total clicks, total impressions, average click-through rate (CTR), and average position.
 Here, you will find several parameter tabs that you can use to narrow down the Google Search Console data even further.

 Step 2: Gauge The Keyword Performance